hobbyquaker/check_os_release/README.md

 Monitors `/etc/os-release` and warns you before the support for your distribution ends and you should consider upgrading soon.
 Currently only Debian, Raspbian and Ubuntu are supported, Pull Requests welcome!

-Release schedules are hardcoded until now, if someone can give me a hint if they are available in machine readable form I will change that.
-Didn't want to parse the wiki pages, I don't like parsers that break sooner or later ;-)

 ### Install